-Hi!
-I'm a fourth-year PhD candidate in the Linguistics Department at Stanford University, advised by Dan Jurafsky.
-I'm an enthusiastic member of the Stanford NLP group.
+Hi there!
+I'm a PhD candidate in the Linguistics Department at Stanford University, advised by Dan Jurafsky.
+I'm a member of the Stanford NLP group.
 I publish under my full name, Dorottya Demszky.

 My research focuses on developing and applying natural language processing methods to support student centered education.
 My recent work in this domain includes analyzing the representation of historically marginalized groups in US history textbooks and measuring teachers' uptake of student ideas in classroom discourse.